SakshithVarambally/Samsung_PD_Training/README.md

 link
 compile_ultra
 ~~~
+The schematic seen after the design is loaded and observed in design vision is shown below.
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/master/day%2013/encoder_schematic.png">

 The Encoder output discussed in the pre-synthesis simulation matches the post-synthesis simulation output.
 The following are the sequence of steps for simulating the output: